UCI WorldTour events are top-level races for professional cyclists.

 Then we move into the true Classics season – where many of the famous men’s races now hold a women’s version on the same day or weekend.

-Next up is one of two forays into China, with the May 9 to 11 Tour of Chongming Island before the USA’s only event – the Tour of California (May 16 to 18).
+Next up is one of two forays into China, with the May 7 to 9 Tour of Chongming Island.

 The series is wrapped up in China, on October 20, with the Tour of Guangxi.